memphis-iis/mofacts/docs/DEPLOYING.md

 ## deploy.sh description

-The major functionality of the `deploy.sh` script is described above.
-If the script needs to be customized, all configuration is handled at the beginning of the script using environment variables.
+See above for the major functionality in the `deploy.sh` script.
+If you need to customize the script, you should be able to change one (or more) of the configuration variables at the beginning of the script.

-The script terminates previous processes, deploys mofacts.tar.gz, and then starts the mofacts (meteor) process using forever.
-As a result, it should usually do the "right thing".
+The script terminates previous processes, deploys mofacts.tar.gz, and starts the mofacts (meteor) process using forever.
+As a result, it should do the "right thing".